MarcialRosales/rabbitmq-ldap-integration/README.md

 - Python is installed.
 We will use it to run [rabbitmqadmin](https://www.rabbitmq.com/management-cli.html)
 - `rabbitadmin` is installed.
 Go to [http://localhost:15672/cli/rabbitmqadmin](http://localhost:15672/cli/rabbitmqadmin]), copy the downloaded file to your preferred location in your `PATH`

+### Prerequisites to follow this guide when using RabbitMQ for PCF
 If you are currently running [RabbitMQ for PCF](https://docs.pivotal.io/rabbitmq-cf/1-17/index.html) you can still use this guide.
 We have written the first scenario called **Only Authentication** for OpenLDAP running [locally](only-authentication/README.md) and for OpenLDAP running [externally](only-authentication-4-pcf/REAME.md), in a separate VM in GCP.
 The two scenarios only differ on how to configure RabbitMQ for PCF because both share the same mechanisms to set up LDAP which are:
   - Invoke script `start.sh` to deploy OpenLDAP
   - and invoke script `import.sh` to import the users and ldap layout required by the scenario